Kelli OBrien Kelli OBrien

 Ovulation happens once per cycle.

-What’s often happening is that the body attempts to ovulate but doesn’t complete the process.
-The brain sends another LH signal and tries again.
+What's often happening is that your body attempts to ovulate but doesn't complete the process, so your brain sends another LH signal and tries again.

 Your body is not broken.
 It's attempting to respond to its environment.